MQuenu/Mirage-DBLa/README.md

 #### format_dbl_tables.py ####

-A python script used to compare results of DBLa amplicon sequencing data from multiple batches.
+A python script used to compare results of different Varia GEM runs.

 Usage: